KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 # Welcome to Scholomance Hidden Enclave - DC2

 🥳 Today is your first day as a Junior Security Operations Center (SOC) Analyst with our company.
-Your primary job responsibility is to defend Scholomance Hidden Enclave - DC2 and our employees from malicious cyber actors.
+Your primary job responsibility is to defend DC2 and our employees from malicious cyber actors.

 ![image](https://github.com/KC7-Foundation/kc7_data/assets/129029167/a5e2dc4c-5ccd-4f8c-a1a5-bb4020e7c8de)